some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-After having not received an notification/event of an eventgroup subscribed to for a certain timeout the ECU shall send a new SubscribeEventgroup message.
+After having not received a notification/event of an eventgroup subscribed to for a certain timeout the ECU shall send a new Subscribe Eventgroup entry.
 The timeout shall be configurable for each eventgroup.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_832
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+This timeout feature might be based on cyclic messages or message protected by Alive Counters (functional safety).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_440